Every website needs a little love and care, is yours getting all it needs to help it truly flourish?

 Why Do Developers Now Favour Code-First Development?

 1. Agile Development: At Infotex, we follow Agile methodologies, and Code-First aligns perfectly with this approach.
-Agile development emphasizes iterative and incremental changes, and the flexibility of Code-First makes it easier to adapt the code during the development process.
+Agile development emphasises iterative and incremental changes, and the flexibility of Code-First makes it easier to adapt the code during the development process.
 Changes can be made quickly and tested without worrying about the underlying database structure.

 2. Source Control Integration: Code-First development integrates seamlessly with Source Control systems like Git.
 Any changes to the underlying C# classes are tracked in our Source Control system, enabling us to maintain a clear history of modifications.
-This feature is invaluable for collaborative development, as team members can review changes, roll back updates if necessary, and maintain a synchronized workflow.
+This feature is invaluable for collaborative development, as team members can review changes, roll back updates if necessary, and maintain a synchronised workflow.
 In contrast, the Database-First approach made it much more challenging to track changes, as database updates were often disconnected from the codebase.

-3. Enhanced Collaboration: Code-First fosters better collaboration among developers by centralizing business logic within the codebase.
+3. Enhanced Collaboration: Code-First fosters better collaboration among developers by centralising business logic within the codebase.
 This approach eliminates the need for constant communication about database changes and ensures that everyone on the team works with the same set of models and logic.

 4. Improved Maintainability: By moving the business logic into the C# code, Code-First development makes applications more maintainable in the long run.
 Changes to the application’s logic can be made within the codebase, reducing the risk of unintended consequences stemming from direct database modifications.